ArtemisRS/hunllef/README.md

 - Player accuracy and defence rolls taking into account levels, prayer, weapon, and armour
 - Hunllef accuracy and defence rolls taking into account its stats
+- Using either Rigour or Eagle Eye (with Steel Skin) with Ranged
+- Using either Augury or Mystic Might (with Steel Skin) with Ranged
 - Tornado spawn frequency
 - The time cost for healing
 - The ability to tick eat attacks from Hunllef